jatcwang/difflicious/docs/docs/docs/BestPracticeAndFAQ.md

 ## Where is fully automatic derivation for `Differ`s?

-Fully automatic derivation is strongly discourage, however it might be convenient in certain debugging use-cases.
+Fully automatic derivation is strongly discouraged, however it might be convenient in certain debugging use-cases.

 With automatic derivation, the compiler will derive the instances **every time it is needed**.
 This very frequently leads to extremely long compile times which isn't worth the few lines of code it saves you.